 I grew up in Upper Arlington, a wealthy suburb in Columbus, Ohio.
 We weren't necessarily "rich" by the standards of the community there, but I never wanted for anything and grew up believing money and position were tantamount to happiness in this life.
 I was baptized and confirmed as a Lutheran, before leaving the church as a teenager to pursue my own agenda and just have fun.
 After 15 years of seeking after all the world had to offer, a friend invited me to "come and see" what he had found at Xenos.
 The rest is history unfolding, as I feel I answered a deep call on my soul that could only have come from God.

-I spent 9 years with the management consulting firm, Andersen Consulting / Accenture, moving toward partnership as a senior manager until 1992, focused on the manufacturing industry.
+I spent 9 years with the management consulting firm, Andersen Consulting / Accenture, moving toward partnership as a senior manager until 1992, focused first on the utilities industry and then on the manufacturing sector.
 I then spent 3 years with Nationwide Insurance as Systems and Programming Director, with an investment products focus.
 I gained a capacity to work hard and grew in experience through these incredible career opportunities and am very thankful for those jobs.
 I did not want to really leave my first position out of college with Andersen, but change came as God called on me to give greater weight to my family, friends and my relationship with Him.
 Some are able to handle the pressures and constraints in careers that will take all you will give, but I couldn't seem to draw very good lines between work-life and "everything else" without a renewed perspective.
 Nationwide was a great fit for my life, a great company filled with opportunities, and I would not have left without a the clear vision painted for me by God and by my friends when a role in the church came calling.